akramgamal/Storefront-Backend-Project/README.md

 # how to connect the database
 1-create a database in postgres

-2-run db-migrate up to create automatically
+2-run db-migrate up to run migrations and create tables automatically

 # ports
 1-backend=>3000